Counting on count regression: a reexamination of routinely-cited Negative Binomial specifications: Introduction

 \section{Introduction}

 There is more to counting than the proverbial means of putting someone to sleep.
-Product recalls, patents, and supply disruptions, to name but a few, are exemplar count-based dependent variables measuring the occurrence of outcomes that are relevant for empirical management research.

-Since count-based dependent variables are only allowed to take non-negative integer values, dealing with them calls for specialised count regression models.
-Poisson and Negative Binomial regression are popular models named after the probability distributions from which the count-based dependent variables are assumedly drawn.
-For a concise and accessible overview see \citet[][Ch.~5]{MartinPeter2021Rmfc} and \citet[][Ch.~2 and 5]{Hilbe2014}. \cite{Count_OrgResMet} provide guidance on selecting model specifications to avoid common pitfalls in the implementation of count regression models.
+Patents, customer orders, but also product recalls and supply disruptions are examples of count-based dependent variables measuring outcomes of interest for empirical management research.
+Well-known specifications for count regression models include Poisson and Negative Binomial, which are named after the probability distributions from which the count-based dependent variables are assumedly drawn.
+Both are staple techniques in empirical management research, with extensive literature providing overviews \citep[e.g.,][]{GardnerWilliam1995RAoC, Hilbe2014, MartinPeter2021Rmfc} and guidance on model selection \citep{Count_OrgResMet, Ronkko22}.

-It is tempting to dismiss Poisson and Negative binomial regression models as trite, staple techniques, which pose little methodological challenges beyond the selection of an appropriate model specification.
-Contrary to this view, in this note I elevate aspects of the Negative Binomial regression that are overlooked in practice, but may be relevant when addressing methodological concerns about consistency and robustness to model misspecification, such as those raised by \citet{Ronkko22}.
-One aspect of particular interest is the Fisher, or ``expected'' \textit{Information Matrix}, which plays a key role in evaluating the asymptotic covariance matrix of maximum likelihood estimators, and ultimately affects statistical testing \cite[][Ch.~14]{Greene2012}.
-Arriving at the Fisher Information Matrix for the Negative Binomial regression model is no trivial task due to the presence of gamma, digamma and trigamma functions needing approximation \cite[]{Yu2024}.

-Applications of the Negative Binomial regression rarely mention the challenges of computing the Fisher Information Matrix in the presence of the gamma function and its derivatives.
-This oversight is particularly evident in the context of empirical Operations Management research.
-Table~\ref{tab:tab1} summarises 20 papers published in the \textit{Journal of Operations Management} over the last two decades, which apply the Negative Binomial regression as a primary method.
-In practice, nearly all analytical aspects of the Negative Binomial regression are considered either self-evident, or minutiae that are better left to specialised textbooks and off-the-shelf software routines.

-In the remainder I set out to verify selected results about the Negative Binomial regression given by sources that are cited extensively \cite[e.g.,][]{Cameron_Trivedi_2013, Hilbe_2011, Lawless87}.
-By elevating overlooked computational aspects, I identify problems affecting the wider Maximum Likelihood Estimation process, and suggest improvements supported by direct proof.